Odeyto Indigenous Centre

 Odeyto Indigenous Centre is a purpose-built Indigenous student space on Seneca College's Newnham Campus in North York, Toronto, Canada.
 Odeyto provides a space where Indigenous students can feel safe and connected to their communities when away from home, while also rediscovering and practicing their traditions.

-Gow Hasting Architects designed the building in partnership with Two Row Architect, a native-owned firm from the Six Nations reserve in southern Ontario.
+Gow Hasting Architects (project team: Valerie Gow, Jim Burkitt, Graham Bolton, and Courtney Klein) designed the building in partnership with Two Row Architect, a native-owned firm from the Six Nations reserve in southern Ontario.
 Their collaboration not only embeds Indigenous knowledge into the design but is also created a significant contribution to Indigenous Architecture.
 Azure magazine wrote, "Odeyto pays more than lip service to the implementation of Native building practices, giving gorgeous physical form to an important – and long-neglected – aesthetic."

 History

 The name Odeyto means “The Good Journey” in Anishinaabe.
 Odeyto Indigenous Centre was a joint effort of the Truth and Reconciliation Commission of Canada, Seneca College, and the provincial government.
 The project renovated and expanded an existing classroom space for $2.8 million Canadian.
 The building serves as a venue for Indigenous cultural and social events and is also used for studying, tutoring, and counseling.

-Each year, Seneca College has between 400 to 700 students who identify as Indigenous.
+Each year, Seneca College has between 400 and 700 students who identify as Indigenous.
 The college's purpose-built Odeyto allows these students to feel valued, engage and bond with the Seneca community, and reclaim their space by celebrating Indigenous culture.
 Students from other campuses come to the Newnham Campus to join in ceremonies and feasts at Odeyto such as the day-long Tasewung feast.
 For this event, participants assemble dishes that remind them of a loved one who has passed onto the spirit world and share stories that celebrate the life of their loved ones.
 Odeyto is also a place where students engage in story-telling with Elders.